NLog/NLog.github.io/_posts/2015-08-27-nlog-4-1-0-is-now-available.md

 ###Re-implemented log receiver one way feature
 TODO

-###${event-properties} - Added culture and format properties
+##Event properties - culture and format options
-The event properties (or context), are `object` values.
-When writing them to the logs, those are converted to `strings`.
+The event properties are `object` values.
+When writing them with  `${event-properties}`  to the logs, the values are converted to `strings`.
 It's now possible to control the culture and format.

 Examples: `${event-properties:prop1:format=yyyy-M-dd}` and `${event-properties:aaa:culture=nl-NL}`